Mike Cain - Biography

 "I did all sorts of jobs, but I also carried on with my painting.
 It was an exciting time culturally with films like Saturday Night, Sunday Morning, This Sporting Life and A Taste of Honey.
 Coming from a working class background I felt I was part of this 'New Wave'.

-During the early 1970s Mike exhibited at various venues around the 'Potteries' but he became conscious that to develop further as an artist he needed to work on his creative projects full time.
-This resulted in doing a degree in Fine Art at Coventry Polytechnic.
+During the 1970’s Mike exhibited at various venues around the 'Potteries' and in Manchester but realised that to develop further he needed to he became a full time artist.
+This resulted in him doing a degree in Fine Art at Lanchester Polytechnic in Coventry.
 One of his fellow art students and friend was Horace Panter who later went on to become the base player with the 2-Tone band 'The Specials'.

 After graduating Mike completed a teaching qualification and spent the next twenty-five years teaching Art, Design and Ceramics at schools in Staffordshire and Derbyshire.

-Mike has always seen himself as an artist who works in a number of media including ceramics, sculpture, photography, print making, and painting.
-Throughout his time as a teacher he exhibited both as part of group exhibitions and on his own.
+Mike has always seen himself as an artist who works via various media including ceramics, sculpture, photography, print making, and painting.
+Throughout his time as a teacher he continued to exhibit.